kastiglione/ConcurrentCollectionOperations/README.md

 (`DISPATCH_QUEUE_PRIORITY_DEFAULT`).
 The operations can be performed on any concurrent queue, see the category header files.

+Please note that using this code could actually result in slower performance.
+For example, if a map or filter operation uses up a large amount of memory, then performing it concurrently could cause memory thrashing.
+Currently, this API does not offer a way to limit the amount of concurrency, but doing so explicitly with `dispatch_semaphore` is straight forward.

 This library is based off code and ideas from [@alloy](https://github.com/alloy) and [@seanlilmateus](https://github.com/seanlilmateus).